digitalcredentials/verifier-core/README.md

 The typescript definitions for the result can be found [here](./src/types/result.ts)

 Note that the verification result doesn't make any conclusion about the overall validity of a credential.
 It only checks the validity of each of the four steps, leaving it up to the consumer of the result to decide on the overall validity.
 The consumer might not, for example, consider a credential that had expired or had been revoked to be 'invalid'.
-The credential might still in fact be useful as a record of history, i.e, I had a driver's licence that expired two years ago, but did have it during the period 2018 to 2023, and that information might be useful.
+The credential might still in fact be useful as a record of history, i.e, I had a driver's licence that expired two years ago, but it was valid during the period 2018 to 2023, and that information might be useful.

 There are three general flavours of result that might be returned: